benoneal/translated-components/README.md

-# Translated-Component
+# Translated-Components

-A higher-order-component to pass translated strings as props to components.
+Pass translated strings as props to components through higher-order components.
 Compatible with redux and allows language changes to propogate through `shouldComponentUpdate` barriers via the excellent `react-broadcast`.

 ## How to use